 $1.2 trillion in assets under management

-NORTHERN TRUST CORPORATION REPORTED RECORD FOURTH QUARTER, 2017, NET INCOME OF $356.6 MILLION, EARNINGS PER COMMON SHARE OF $1.51, TRUST, INVESTMENT AND OTHER SERVICING FEES GROWTH OF 15%, RETURN ON AVERAGE COMMON EQUITY of 16.0%.
+NORTHERN TRUST CORPORATION REPORTS RECORD FIRST QUARTER NET INCOME OF $381.6 MILLION, EARNINGS PER COMMON SHARE OF $1.58, REVENUE GROWTH OF 15%, RETURN ON AVERAGE COMMON EQUITY of 16.0%.

 AGENDA: (dinner mtg at Northern Trust, 50 S. LaSalle St., ground flr., Global Conf.
 Ctr., Chicago, IL)